 Why Is Cybersecurity Important?

 - Protection of personal information.
-Cybersecurity protects personal information such as social security numbers, bank account details, or health records from being stolen and misused.
+Cybersecurity safeguards personal information, including social security numbers, bank account details, and health records, from theft and misuse.

 - Business continuity and protection.
 Cybersecurity protects the operational integrity of organizations from attacks that could compromise sensitive data and cause financial and reputational damage.